tuliovsmartins/springbootsecuritylogin/README.md

 On the top of project you will find a file named blowmind.sql, this is the database script to create and add the first user to the project.

+user: teste@teste.tes
+password: 123456

-to executa de project just run: mvn spring-boor:rum The mavend should be instaled....
+to execute the project just run: "mvn spring-boor:rum" inside the project folder The mavend should be instaled....